frei480/knowledge-base/pandas IO tools.md

    store.append("food/apple", df)
    store

-   # a list of keys are returned
+# A List of Keys Are Returned
    store.keys()

-   # remove all nodes under this level
+# Remove All Nodes under This Level
    store.remove("food")
    store